Mawldor/WoR-content/Gearing.md

 ### General PVE

 By far the easiest to gear for.
-This includes things like campaign, gear raids, faction trials, guild boss, etc...
+This includes things like campaign, gear raids, gear dungeons, faction trials, guild boss 1 & 2, etc...

 The general flow and logic is about as follows :